Liubsha Air Base

 Lyubsha was an air base in Ukraine located 32 km north of Kalush.
 It was located south of Lviv near the Polish-Slovak border.
 It appeared to be a forward staging base.
 One poorly maintained and small parallel taxiway, and a small ramp were located on the airfield.

 History

-In the 1970s, aviators of the 179th Fighter Aviation Regiment practiced landing Sukhoi Su-9's at the advanced deployment airfield in Lubsha.
+In the 1970s, aviators of the 179th Fighter Aviation Regiment practiced landing Sukhoi Su-9s at the advanced deployment airfield in Lubsha.